You can register here (online) to donate blood

-- Once you have registered with NHS Blood & Transplant, they will send you a list of every blood donation session that’s in your area.
-Then just choose your session, book an appointment and go to give blood.
+First, you’ll need to register as a blood donor with NHS Blood & Transplant.
+Next, you’ll receive a list of every blood donation session that’s in your area.
+Just choose your session, book an appointment and go to give blood.

-- You can donate 470 mls of blood three times a year if you’re female or four times a year if you’re a male.
+You can donate 470ml of blood three times a year if you’re female, and four times a year if you are male.